microsoft/azure-bidding-and-auction-services-demo/README.md

 - Checks out the Key Management System
 - Checks out the Microsoft fork of the Bidding and Auction Servers and the Data Plane Shared Libraries

+*NOTE: These repositories are checked out with HTTP and are therefore read only.
+To have write access, change the remote to SSH and setup your key as usual.*

 #### Configurable Envionment Variables

 | Name | Default | Description |